 In fairness, Deng was the first to admit that he made some careless mistakes during the tournament.
 Coach Chris Finch has also highlighted the need for his players to be more mentally tough in the closing stages of games.
 As John Amaechi mentioned in his commentary, teams must be mentally tough for 40 minutes, not just the last five.

-But, I just wonder what team GB is actually doing to develop their players’ mental toughness.
+But, I just wonder what team GB is actually doing to develop their players’ mental fitness.

 What are coaches in Britain doing to incorporate mental conditioning, or psychological skills training into their basketball programmes to produce the mentally tough athletes of the future?